Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 A Quality Profile supports the requirement to:

-- associate data with a set of documented, objective  data quality metrics and statistics
+- associate data quality measures with a set of documented, objective  data quality metrics and statistics
 - support user-defined or domain-specific data quality metrics and statistics
 - compare data quality measures and statistics across data resources

-A Quality Profile is... @todo
+A Quality Profile is an entry in a registry that provides a tableschema.json for the measurement file.
+- defines the fields to use in measurement file
+- foreign key to metric-name, data resource, data package

-A Quality Profile contains:
+A Quality Profile defines the:

 - [Measurement File](#measurement-file)
 - [Measurement Schema](#measurement-schema)